kittymagician/COVID-19-Emergency-Response-Hub/README.md

 Benoit Chesneau - For founding [gunicorn](https://gunicorn.org) (for building a WSGI that can interface with Caddy.)

+Ling Thio - For founding [flask-user](https://github.com/lingthio/Flask-User) (for creating a package that provides a simple way to intergrate Flask-Login and Flask-Security into a project)

 Thank you to the millions of developers around the world working on open source projects.